fracalo/svg-contour/README.md

 #### Npm scripts

- Running `npm start` an example build (`src/example-app.js > example/bundle.js`) will be built (and wathced on) & the example folder will be served through http-server.
+ Running `npm start` an example build (`src/example-app.js > example/bundle.js`) will be built (and watched on) & the example folder will be served through http-server.

  The dist folder contains a distribution build ready for in browser use.